apache/incubator-uniffle-website/blog/2023-07-21/Uniffle: New chapter for the shuffle in the cloud native era.md

 In scenarios where multiple partitions need to be read, an optimization technique in Uniffle involves allocating the task of reading multiple partitions to a single ShuffleServer.
 This allows for the aggregation of Rpc (Remote Procedure Call) requests, which means that multiple Rpc requests can be sent to a single Shuffle Server.
 This approach helps to minimize network overhead and improve overall performance.
 For more detailed information, please refer to [4].

 ### 6) Off-heap memory management
 In the data communication process of Uniffle, Grpc is used, and there are multiple memory copying processes in the Grpc code implementation.
 Additionally, the Shuffle Server currently uses heap memory for management.
 When using an 80GB memory Shuffle Server in a production environment, it may experience a significant amount of garbage collection (GC), with individual GC pauses lasting approximately 22 seconds.
 To address this issue, Uniffle upgraded the JDK to version 11.
-On the data transmission side, Uniffle mimicked the communication protocol of Spark Shuffle and adopted Netty for data transfer.
+On the data transmission side, Uniffle refer to the communication protocol of Spark Shuffle and adopted Netty for data transfer.
 It also utilized ByteBuf to manage off-heap memory more efficiently.

 ### 7) Columnar Shuffle Format
 The Uniffle framework itself does not natively support columnar Shuffle.
 To leverage the columnar Shuffle capabilities, Uniffle integrates with Gluten, a columnar shuffle component.
 By integrating with Gluten, Uniffle is able to reuse the columnar Shuffle capabilities provided by Gluten.
 For more detailed information, please refer to [5].
 ![Gluten](img/gluten.png)

-### 8) Remove barrier execution
+### 8) Barrier-Free
 For batch processing in distributed computing frameworks, the commonly used model is the Bulk Synchronous Parallel (BSP) model.
-In this model, downstream tasks are only started after all upstream tasks have completed.
+In this model, downstream tasks started after all upstream tasks have completed.
 However, to reduce the impact of straggler nodes on job performance, some computing frameworks support a "slow start" mechanism to allow upstream and downstream tasks to run concurrently.
 On the other hand, for stream processing and OLAP engines, a pipeline model is used where upstream and downstream tasks can run simultaneously.

 To cater to various computing frameworks, Uniffle employs a barrier-free design that allows upstream and downstream stages to run concurrently.
 The key to achieving this barrier-free execution lies in supporting efficient in-memory read/write operations and an effective index filtering mechanism.
 With this design, job execution does not require a request to the Shuffle Server for writing all data to storage media at the end of each stage.
 Additionally, since upstream and downstream stages run simultaneously, there may be cases where downstream readers only need to read incremental data.
 The index filtering mechanism effectively avoids reading redundant data.